 We are really going through our dried bean stash over here, as it seems like canned beans are out of stock at all the grocery stores.
-The bean of choice today are red kidney beans, prepared in delicious, vegan and gluten-free, one pot red kidney beans.
+Today's bean recipe that I am sharing are delicious, vegan and gluten-free, one pot red kidney beans.

 Do Kidney Beans Boost Your Immune System?